-While at Rice University, we hope that you will not be contacted by someone attempting to "scam" or defraud you of your money or personal information.
-Scammers use various means to scam their victims, such as Email, Phone, and Mail.
+While at Rice University we hope that you will not be contacted by someone attempting to "scam" or defraud you of your money or personal information, scam incidents are on the rise.
+Scammers use various means to scam their victims, such as email, phone, mail, and even social media.
 As is true anywhere, there are people who attempt to take advantage of international students and scholars, but with a little knowledge you can learn how to identify a scam/fraud and avoid falling victim to their fraud.

 Common or Current Scams